petershin/liferay-learn/docs/liferay-cloud/latest/en/support-and-troubleshooting/liferay-cloud-support/support-access.md

 - Members' activities

 !!! note
-    Support Access **does not** allow Liferay Support engineers to deploy assets or perform write actions in your project.
+    Support Access **does not** allow Liferay support engineers to deploy assets or perform write actions in your project.

 ## Changing the Support Access Setting

-Support Access is enabled by default in each environment, but administrators can disable it at any time.
+Support access is enabled by default in each environment, but administrators can disable it at any time.

 Follow these steps to change the Support Access setting: